wethod/learning-center-source/content/friday/index.md

 Timesheet is automatically compiled on Sundays, based on Planning.

 User can still edit this kind of timesheets, but only for past weeks.
-This is because wethod add timesheet based on planning **during Sunday night**: if user would be able to edit current week timesheet, this could end up in conflicts.
+This is because wethod adds timesheet based on planning **during Sunday night**: if user would be able to edit current week timesheet, this could end up in conflicts.
 Consider the following scenario:

 1. Project A has automatic timesheet JOC
 2. There is 40 hours planned for user Joe this week